saguileran/Simulation-Protocol/readme.md

 }
 ```

-**Source function**.
+**Source function**

 Here we generate an acoustic source, in this case a senosoidal funtion is chosen with a wavelenght of 10 cells, this wavelenght can vary but with extreme values (too high in comparasion with the lattice size )the system fails to reproduce the wave equation.

 ```c++
 void LatticeBoltzmann::ImposeField(int t){